-Here’s how the 2020 Tour de France prize money is broken down.
+Here’s how the 2021 Tour de France prize money was broken down.

-Here’s the full breakdown for each individual stage.
+Here’s the full breakdown for each individual stage classification.

 Tour de France yellow jersey prize money

-If winning the stage also puts a rider into the yellow jersey, there is an extra €500 up for grabs, with the same prize on offer for each day a rider wears the maillot jaune.
+If winning the stage also puts a rider into the yellow jersey, there was an extra €500 up for grabs, with the same prize on offer for each day a rider wore the maillot jaune.

 That, however, is small fry compared to the main prize pot for the general classification.

-The rider in the yellow jersey on the final podium in Paris wins €500,000, with Pogačar taking the spoils in this year’s race.
+The rider in the yellow jersey on the final podium in Paris in 2021 won €500,000, with Pogačar taking the spoils in this year’s race.
 The prize increased in 2016 and has remained the same since.

-Each rider from fourth to 19th receives increasingly smaller amounts, while everyone from 20th place to 160th is awarded €1,000 for completing the 3,470km race from Nice to Paris.
+Each rider from fourth to 19th receives increasingly smaller amounts, and everyone from 20th place to 160th is awarded €1,000 for completing the 3,414km race from Brest to Paris.

-Here’s a full breakdown of the prize money awarded to the ten overall fastest riders.
+Here’s a full breakdown of the prize money awarded to the ten overall fastest riders in 2021.

 Tour de France King of the Mountains prize money

-A day in the King of the Mountains jersey is worth €300, while the top eight in the final mountains classification are recompensed at the end of the race.
+A day in the King of the Mountains jersey was worth €300, while the top eight in the final mountains classification are recompensed at the end of the race.

-Here’s a full breakdown of the prize money awarded to top eight finishers in the mountains classification.
+Here’s a full breakdown of the prize money awarded to the top eight finishers in the mountains classification in 2020.